 Services include case management/emergency services, parent education and foster care.
 Call for services & appointments.

 Mobile Resource Bus in Emporia 2X/Mo

 Housing Authority and Fair Housing compliance

 Corky's Cupboard, Emporia State University's on-campus food pantry, is back in the Center for Student Involvement in the Memorial Union.
-Food can be picked up on Mondays and Thursdays between 1 and 5 p.m.
+Food can be picked up on Mondays and Thursdays between noon and 5 p.m.
 Students will need to show their ID to get food and menstrual products.
 There is a limit of one Corky’s Cupboard package per week.
-Beginning Aug.
-17, Corky’s Cupboard will be back in the Center for Student Involvement in the Memorial Union.

 Adult outpatient services, children’s services, including school based and preschool program, medication clinic and crisis services.
 Individuals in crisis situations are provided 24-hour psychiatric emergency services through immediate screening and assessment.

 ECKAN is the housing authority for Lyon County.
 The Housing Choice Voucher program provides rental assistance for qualifying low-income families, enabling them to obtain affordable, quality housing with private landlords.
 ECKAN has a weatherization program as well that provides energy savings measures at no cost to income qualifying individuals or families who own or rent their homes.
 ECKAN also provides emergency assistance for rent and utilities when funding allows.